In more detail

 We maintain working links with a number of other bodies, Quaker and non-Quaker.
 For example, we are members of the Rethinking Security, the Network of Christian Peace Organisations, Network for Peace, the International Peace Bureau and Scotland’s for Peace.

-Particularly important is our relations with Quaker Peace and Social Witness (QPSW), where we have cross-representation on its Peace and Disarmament and Peace Education programmes.
-We also attend Britain Yearly Meeting (at which we offer talks or interest groups when appropriate) and the annual Peace and Service Consultations of the Europe and Middle East Section (EMES) of the Friends World Committee for Consultation (FWCC).
+Particularly important is our relationship with Quakers in Britain, particularly through the work of Quaker Peace and Social Witness (QPSW) and connections in other parts of the continent through the Peace and Service Network of the Europe and Middle East Section (EMES) of the Friends World Committee for Consultation (FWCC).
 Other relationships with individuals and organisations arise through our work.

 We have a regularly updated and well-used website, linked with other web-based resources.
-We produce periodic mailings each year, to Northern Quaker Meetings, to individual Quakers and interested organisations and people.
+We produce a bi-monthly NFPB Bulletin, which is distributed to Northern Quaker Meetings, to individual Quakers and interested organisations and people.
 We also try to ensure a visible presence at meetings of Britain Yearly Meeting and other Quaker events when appropriate.

 If you would like to receive updates and reports by email, please contact us.
 Past updates and reports can be view via: https://nfpb.org.uk/resources/updates-and-reports/